 This article examines the key considerations for potential investors.

-Business Formation procedures
+Business Formation procedures Singapore vs China

 One of the key factors taken into consideration by the World Bank Group in its survey was the speed at which companies could be incorporated and the number of procedures involved.
 Notably, it was found that for China, there were on average 11 procedures to be completed; and it would take an average of 30 days to incorporate a company.
-In contrast, there are only three procedures to be completed in Singapore; and it takes an average of two and a half days to incorporate a new company.
+In contrast, there are only three procedures to be completed in Singapore; and it takes an average of a day to incorporate a new company.

 The business structures available for an investor to choose from are generally the same in both countries and include private companies limited by shares, partnerships or joint ventures and branch offices.
 However, China specifically distinguishes between companies that have domestic and foreign investment.
 Hence, foreign investors are relatively restricted and would typically establish a wholly-owned foreign enterprise (“WFOE”), or a joint venture, if there is a reliable and trustworthy domestic partner to set up business with.

-In general, the business formation procedures for most business structures in Singapore would be the name reservation process and lodgement of the incorporation of company with the Accounting and Corporate Regulatory (“ACRA”) through its electronic service portal.
+In general, the business formation procedures for most business structures in Singapore would be the name reservation process and lodgement of the incorporation of a company with the Accounting and Corporate Regulatory (“ACRA”) through its electronic service portal.
 Subject to ACRA’s approval of the company’s new proposed name and proposed business activities, the company can be incorporated within the day and investors will be informed of the approval via e-mail.
-Thereafter, administrative procedures such as setup of bank accounts, making of company seal and the company’s registers can be done concurrently.
+Thereafter, administrative procedures such as setup of bank accounts, the making of company seal and the company’s registers can be done concurrently.
 In contrast, for a WFOE to be set up, an investor must prepare a report in accordance with government regulations to the relevant government authority.
-This is a paper procedure; and the government authority can take up to 30 days to provide its written response in the form of an approval certificate .
-Thereafter the investor must apply for and obtain the business licence within 30 days from receiving the approval certificate; otherwise it will be deemed void .
+This is a paper procedure; and the government authority can take up to 30 days to provide its written response in the form of an approval certificate.
+Thereafter the investor must apply for and obtain the business licence within 30 days from receiving the approval certificate; otherwise, it will be deemed void.
 Hence, to commence operations, investors would need to anticipate a two month waiting period, before they can do so.